HemanthHarish07/cnn-image-analysis/README.md

 ## 🔍 Explainability with Grad-CAM

 High accuracy alone is not sufficient for trustable ML systems.
-To address this, **Grad-CAM (Gradient-weighted Class Activation Mapping)** was used to visualize where models focus their attention.Grad-CAM visualizations were generated using standalone scripts to avoid notebook GPU instability.
+To address this, **Grad-CAM (Gradient-weighted Class Activation Mapping)** was used to visualize where models focus their attention.
+Grad-CAM visualizations were generated using standalone scripts to avoid notebook GPU instability.

 ### 🧪 Error Analysis Workflow